MolBIFFM/diana/README.md

-Provided longitudinal mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis of in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+Provided longitudinal mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis in the context of the protein-protein interaction network induced by those proteins, incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-Network analysis assesses the localized enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.
+DIANA assesses the distribution of proteins associated with distinctive mass-spectrometry measurements and the localized enrichment of Gene Ontology terms and Reactome pathways across densely interacting portions of the protein-protein interaction network, identifying sets of proteins of potential interest to downstream analysis.

-Networks of proteins, Gene Ontology terms, and Reactome pathways are exported along customizable Cytoscape styles for visualization and downstream analysis.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be